gridstatus/gridstatus/README.md

 `isodata` provides a uniform API to access energy data from the major Independent System Operators (ISOs) in the United States.

 Currently supports fuel mix, load, supply, load forecast, and LMP pricing data for CAISO, SPP, ISONE, MISO, Ercot, NYISO, and PJM.
-See [full availability](#method-availability) below. `isodata` is under active development.
+See [full availability](#method-availability) below.

 We'd love to answer any usage or data access questions!
 Please let us know by posting a GitHub issue.